turnersale/reading_notes/reading/lutz_learning_python.md

   - Local scopes in class statements
 - _builtins_ is its own module and named as such, in order to view it you must import it first
   - You can use this knowledge to directly call built-in functions if needed
-    - g. _zip is builtin.zip_ returns _true_
+    - E.g. _zip is builtin.zip_ returns _true_
 - Because the LEGB rule takes the first occurrence, it is possible to assign overtop a higher scope in the lower levels, thus hiding function
-  - g. assigning a text value to a name called _open_ will override the ability to use _open_ in that scope for its normal use
+  - E.g. assigning a text value to a name called _open_ will override the ability to use _open_ in that scope for its normal use
   - The interactive prompt acts as a global, module scope
   - Keep this fact in mind as it may come back as a bug if you in fact require the name that you overwrote
 - Aside: True and False are reserved names in the _builtins_ package, but can be reassigned, this could be funny as a prank, but is nightmarish to use